TWBug/GoldCardHenge/content/application/_index.en.md

 * Please upload a color copy of your passport, and a color photo of you according to the specifications on this page.
 * Use the Automatic photo cropping tool if you are unsure.
 * Attach relevant supporting documents.
 Documents need to correspond to the requirements based on the qualification you choose to apply through.
+[Note 2](#note-2)
 * If the provided documents are neither in English nor Chinese, please attach a translation to English or Chinese.
 If your documents are issued by the following countries/regions, additional verification is needed:

   * Applicants from Hong Kong and Macau may need to supply copies of resident and identity information.